57blocks/stellar-resource-usage-report/README.md

 callContract();
 ```

-**Scenario 2**
-...

 5. Execute the file

-For typescript files, we recommend using `bun` to run directly, which makes the command very simple, just execute `bun run filepath`. then you will see the reporter in the console.
+For typescript files, we recommend using [bun](https://bun.sh/) to run directly, which makes the command very simple, just execute `bun run filepath`.
+Then you will see the reporter in the terminal.

 # Support
 If you need assistance or have any questions, you can submit issues on GitHub Issues, and we'll respond as soon as possible.